-Campus Ministry at Saint Louis University—Madrid offers opportunities to cultivate an informed faith, a commitment to social justice and to integrate faith into our daily lives.
+Campus Ministry at SLU-Madrid offers opportunities to cultivate an informed faith, commit to social justice, and integrate faith into our daily lives.
 Guided by the Catholic Church and the Society of Jesus, SLU-Madrid welcomes and serves students of all religious backgrounds and traditions.

-If you are interested in learning more about opportunities to volunteer with Campus Ministry, contact our campus minister Paloma Gómez de Salazar at firstname.lastname@example.org.
+If you are interested in learning more about opportunities to volunteer with Campus Ministry, please contact us at firstname.lastname@example.org.